What is an artificial neural network?

-Again, it's a fairly simple example, but it provides an overview of how decisions are made based on the weight of evidence provided.
+Again, it's a simple example, but it provides an overview of how decisions are made based on the weight of evidence provided.
 If you're to extrapolate this to, say, an image recognition system, the various considerations of whether to attend a party (inputs) would be the dismantled characteristics of a given image, whether that's colour, size, or shapes.
-A system training to identifying a dog, for example, may give greater weighting to shapes, or perhaps colour.
+A system training to identifying a dog, for example, may give greater weighting to shapes, or colour.

 When a neural network is in training, the weights and thresholds are set to random values.
 These are then continually adjusted as training data is passed through the network until a consistent output is achieved.

 Benefits of neural networks

-Neural networks have the ability to learn organically.
+Neural networks can learn organically.
 That is, the outputs from a neural network aren't completely limited by the inputs; artificial neural networks can generalise inputs, making them valuable for pattern recognition systems.

 They can also find shortcuts to achieve computationally intensive answers.
 Artificial neural networks can infer relations between data points, rather than expecting for records in a data source to be unambiguously connected.